-Recommendation 5: Implementing a co-constructive mentorship framework that will help beginner teachers reflect on their teaching to advance their professional development is important.
-This co-constructed mentorship framework should be considered and enacted by WCED.
+Recommendation 5: It is important to implement a co-constructive mentorship framework that will help beginner teachers reflect on their teaching to advance their professional development.
+WCED should consider and enact this co-constructed mentorship framework.
 The co-constructed mentoring framework through dialogue and collaboration will ensure that beginner teachers and HODs are integrated into a professional learning community.
 The mentoring programme should be strategic, structured and ongoing.
 Furthermore, the mentoring programme should also be able to guide beginner teachers about autonomy and reflection.